Valbou/vtaskr-backend/README.md

 # vTaskr Backend
 An open-source to do list application for personnal use.

 Development in progress...
-Not ready for use.
 We aim to use the hexagonal architecture, and assume it, even if it seems overkill/overengineering for a small app.
 You can follow the [Roadmap](https://github.com/Valbou/vtaskr-backend/blob/master/ROADMAP.md).

 ![License LGPLv3](https://img.shields.io/badge/license-LGPLv3-blue "License LGPLv3")